 This document describes how to set up Spinnaker secrets in an encrypted S3 bucket.
 In this example, we’ll be using a

 mybucket) in the

 us-west-2 region to store GitHub credentials and a kubeconfig file.
 We’ll be referencing the bucket by its URL

 Since we’re storing sensitive information, we’ll protect the bucket by restricting access and enabling encryption.

-The important thing to remember is to run Halyard’s daemon and Spinnaker services that support decryption with IAM roles that allows them to read that content.
+The important thing to remember is to run Halyard’s daemon and Spinnaker services that support decryption with IAM roles that allow them to read that content.

 Store your GitHub credentials in

 github: password: <PASSWORD> token: <TOKEN>

-Note: We could have chosen to store the password under a different key than
+Note: We could have chosen to store the password under different keys than

 github.token.
 We’d just need to change how to reference the secret further down.

 Storing sensitive files

 Some of Spinnaker configuration also uses information stored as files.
 Let’s upload the

 kubeconfig file of your Kubernetes account directly to

 Now that secrets are safely stored in our bucket, we’ll reference them from our config files with the following format:

 For example, to reference